cf73/humanity/content/collections/books/the-lost-words-a-spell-book-public-library.md

     content:
       -
         type: text
+        text: 'While children’s experience is at the heart of this quiet masterpiece, MacFarlane and Morris intended the large, lavishly illustrated book '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'for “children aged 3 to 100” '
+      -
+        type: text
-        text: 'While children’s experience is at the heart of this quiet masterpiece, MacFarlane and Morris intended the large, lavishly illustrated book for “children aged 3 to 100” — a book “to conjure back the common words and species that are steadily disappearing from everyday life — and especially from children’s stories and dreams,” a book “to catch at the beauty and wonder — but also the eeriness and otherness — of the natural world.”
+        text: '— a book “to conjure back the common words and species that are steadily disappearing from everyday life — and especially from children’s stories and dreams,” a book “to catch at the beauty and wonder — but also the eeriness and otherness — of the natural world.”
 What emerges is a lyrical encyclopedia of enchantments, radiating the sensibility of '
       -
         type: text
         marks: